Qocotzxin/hi-form/README.md

 Then is just a matter of subscribing to the changes by calling `subscribe`:

 ```
+// Currently it only works locally so it should be imported from "./lib"
 import { formula } from 'formula';

 const form = formula(document.querySelector<HTMLFormElement>("form")!);